-To estimate equation (14) we require information on both healthcare supply and demand factors.
+To estimate Equation (14) we require information on both healthcare supply and demand factors.
 The structure of our database will be a data panel for 17 Spanish regions (autonomous communities -CCAA) observed over the 1996-2009 time-frame.

-The data referring to hospitals has been obtained from the Estadística de Establecimiento Sanitarios en Regimen de Internado-EESRI (the Spanish acronym for Survey of Sanitary Establishments with Internal Regimes), which is basically a survey conducted by the Spanish Health Ministry by way of interviews to Spanish hospitals.
+The data referring to hospitals has been obtained from the Estadística de Establecimiento Sanitarios en Regimen de Internado-EESRI (the Spanish acronym for Survey of Sanitary Establishments with Internal Regimes), which is basically a survey conducted by the Ministerio de Sanidad y Consumo (Spanish Health Ministry) by way of interviews to Spanish hospitals.
 The study covers all the Spanish Public hospitals and the latest one available relates to the 2009 survey.